-The current banknotes of Peru are not only lovely with famous Peruvian personalities on the front and amazing archaeological sites or examples of Peru’s extraordinary flora and fauna on the back passing on Peru's extensive cultural past; Peru’s bills also have a high technical sophistication and top-notch security features which together with their beautiful design earned the notes the one or other award.
+The current banknotes of Peru are not only lovely with famous Peruvian personalities on the front and either amazing archaeological sites or examples of Peru’s extraordinary flora and fauna on the back; Peru’s bills also have a high technical sophistication and top-notch security features which together with their beautiful design earned the notes the one or other award.

 Since 1991 the Peruvian currency is the “Nuevo Sol” (S/.), which was renamed to just “Sol” (S/) in 2016 - plural (Nuevos) Soles.
 Its international code is PEN.
 There are banknotes for S/ 10, S/ 20, S/ 50, S/ 100 and S/ 200.

 Please note: Today only Nuevos Soles or Soles notes are valid, legal tender and circulate simultaneously.
 Old Libra de Oro, Sol de Oro and Inti notes are not legal tender anymore!
 While the one or other banknote might have a value for collectors, they can’t be exchanged or used as means of payment.

 Over the past 30 years, the Peruvian banknotes have undergone many design changes and security improvements.
 There are 4 major series which are all still legal tender and circulate simultaneously:

 - Nuevos Soles series from 1991 to 2006 (the “old” Nuevos Soles notes which are still valid and legal tender, but hardly found in circulation anymore)

 - Nuevos Soles series from 2009 to 2016 (the “new” Nuevos Soles notes with a new, more modern design and improved security features which were put into circulation in 2011; legal tender)